mamedev/mame/docs/source/usingmame/ui.rst

 * Move the first joystick left or right in the X axis to adjust settings.
 * Press the first button on the first joystick to select the highlighted menu item.

+For gamepad-style controllers, the left analog thumb stick usually controls UI navigation.
+You may find it convenient to assign directional pad controls to UI navigation in addition to or in place of the left thumb stick.

 If you want to be able to use MAME with a game controller without needing a keyboard, you’ll need to assign joystick buttons (or combinations of buttons) to